-- Student must be enrolled in a Greene County Career Center career pathway - Student must have a score on a college entrance test/ exam (SAT, ACT, Accuplacer) - Student must pass the Career Center course (the grade earned will appear on the high - school and the college transcript) - Student must complete all college/ university required forms - Student must participate in a college counseling session by March 31 prior to enrollment (to be scheduled at a later time)
+- Student must be enrolled in a Greene County Career Center career pathway - Student must have a score on a college entrance test/ exam (SAT, ACT, Accuplacer) - Student must pass the Career Center course (the grade earned will appear on the high - school and the college transcript) - Student must complete all college/ university required forms - Student must participate in a college counseling session by March 31 prior to enrollment (to be scheduled later) - Male students are required to show Selective Service number to the public college or university within 30 days of his 18th birthday.
+If he does not submit his number, the student will not be considered a College Credit Plus participant for that current semester or term and will be responsible for tuition, textbooks, and/or fees associated with classes for which he is enrolled.